 Hosts with short-term rental units within a registered strata hotel that advertise only through the strata hotel's own platform are exempt from the requirement to register.

 Hosts with short-term rental units within a strata hotel who manage their short-term rental independently and advertise on a third-party platform such as, for example, Airbnb, Expedia or Booking.com, must register their listing as a host and pay an annual fee.
+These hosts will normally be approved after the strata hotel platform has been verified to meet the principal residence exemption.
+Applying to register before the strata hotel platform has been verified may be onerous for the host and result in delays.

-Supporting documentation must also be uploaded to your application to demonstrate the strata hotel category you are applying for and that your strata hotel meets the characteristics to be considered operating like a hotel or motel as outlined in the Hotel-Like Policy Guidance (PDF, 559 KB).
-This may include documents such as:
+Supporting documentation should also be uploaded to your application to demonstrate the strata hotel category you are applying for and that your strata hotel meets the exemption requirements, as outlined in the Strata Hotel Policy Guidance (PDF, 464.7KB)

 If a strata hotel is confirmed exempt from the principal residence requirement this exemption applies to the whole building.

-The three categories of strata hotel exemptions are identified in the expandable menu below:
+The three categories of strata hotel exemptions are identified in the expandable menu below

 Category 1: Strata hotel with a staffed front desk, housekeeping services, and a platform